 Here are my favorite beaches to see the crabs:

 Bring a flashlight, preferably a headlamp, and sturdy shoes.
 You will be walking through a beach crowded with crabs at night in the dark, so flip flops are not the best choice!
+Pick old tennis shoes, rain boots, or sandals with straps that go around your heel.

 Each year, several organizations in Delaware run horseshoe crab surveys as part of a national research study, and they are always looking for volunteers to help count the crabs.
 You can find more information about the surveys here: